chanzuckerberg/single-cell/rfcs/0003-gene-sets/api.md

 #### POST dataset_name/api/v0.1/gene_sets/

-Any gene sets created or uploaded (via the csv format described above) will be sent via json to the backend for longterm storage/persistence.
+Any gene sets created or uploaded (via the csv format described above) will be sent via json to the backend for long term storage/persistence.
 Gene sets and gene names must be unique for a user/dataset - if an already used gene set name is submitted, the backend will assume it is due to a consensus issue and delete the currently stored gene set (and any attached genes) and